gem5bootcamp/lps2024/slides/03-Developing-gem5-models/03-event-driven-sim.md

 ## Current Version: SConscript

-This is how `SConscript` should look like after the changes.
+This is how `SConscript` should look after the changes.

 ```python
 Import("*")